How One Tweet By Kylie Jenner Cost Snapchat $1.3 Billion Dollars

 It’s amazing how these people have leveraged their popularity and the media to help shape entire industries.

 Stars have always had this power.
-However, in the age of transparency, in many
+However, in the age of transparency, in many cases it’s more prevalent and believable than ever.

 So can we really fault Kylie for her radical honesty?